Investigating Agency of LLMs in Human-AI Collaboration Tasks: Task 1: Measuring Agency in Dialogue

 \subsection{Results}

-We create four random train-test splits of our annotated dataset (Section~\ref{subsec:annotated-data}) and report the mean performance on the test sets.
-Table~\ref{tab:agency-classification} reports the accuracy and macro-F1 values for the five subtasks (random baseline for each is 33\% accurate as each has three distinct classes).
+We create four random train-test splits (75:25) of our annotated dataset (Section~\ref{subsec:annotated-data}) and report the mean performance on the test sets.
+Table~\ref{tab:agency-classification} reports the macro-F1 values for the five subtasks (random baseline for each is 33\% accurate as each has three distinct classes\footnote{\editsc{A random baseline that makes predictions based on the class distributions has an accuracy of 33.7\% and macro-f1 of 33.6\% on Agency, an accuracy of 43.1\% and macro-f1 of 32.8\% on Intentionality, an accuracy of 40.7\% and macro-f1 of 35.6\% of Motivation, an accuracy of 34.1\% and macro-f1 of 31.1\% on Self-Efficacy, and accuracy of 37.5\% and macro-f1 of 32.6\% on Self-Regulation.}}).
 GPT-3 (Q/A) struggles on all subtasks, with close to random performance on Agency, Motivation, and Self-Regulation.
 This highlights the challenging nature of these tasks, as they are hard to measure through simple inference or instructions.
-We find substantial gains using GPT-3 (CoT) over GPT-3 (Q/A).
+We find substantial gains using GPT-4 (CoT) and GPT-3 (CoT) over GPT-3 (Q/A).
 Fine-tuned GPT-3 performs the best on all subtasks, demonstrating the utility of training on our entire dataset.
+Note that GPT-4 doesn't support finetuning.